 The first round of personal projects was closed by Izaskun Chinchilla, with the presentation of the pavilion project she won last summer.
 She recounted her experience, explained the project, already known, on the other hand, and interesting personal views, but it was impossible to relate it to Constant's work.
 I could guess some relation to play (it would have been an interesting drift), but the ecological footprint of picking bicycle wheels and illegal Chinese umbrellas, and the presentation turned into a criticism of the lobbies of architects and their unclear or fraudulently ways to win contests.

 After what seemed like a second round run by the moderator, Ethel Baraona, the initial disappointment and subsequent drift prevented me from staying in the room.
-As I was leaving, I remembered the words of a young and miscreant Rem Koolhaas after interviewing Constant for the Haagse Post, in which he criticized the position of the interviewee.
+As I was leaving, I remembered the words of a young and miscreant Rem Koolhaas after interviewing Constant for the Haagse Post, in which he criticised the position of the interviewee.
 He saw a certain embourgeoisement in the fact that the architect had a German Shepherd dog and a Citroen 2CV.
-This was certainly supported by all of them lecturers, none spoke of Constant and everything was presented in an easy-to-digest context of bourgeois theories of utopia, surftopia as Banham would say.
+This was certainly supported by all of the lecturers, none spoke of Constant and everything was presented in an easy-to-digest context of bourgeois theories of utopia, surftopia as Banham would say.

 BIBLIOGRAPHY TO KNOW A LITTLE BIT OF CONSTANT